Senior Scam Prevention & Fraud Resources in Texas

 IV.
 Learn More: Texas Scam Prevention Guides

-- Tech Support Scams – $48 million lost by Texas seniors.
-Learn to recognize fake pop-ups and Spanish-language scams.
+- Tech Support Scams in Texas — Learn to recognize fake pop-ups, phone calls, and remote access schemes.

-- Romance Scams – $36 million lost.
-Spot the warning signs of fake online relationships.
+- Romance Scams in Texas — Spot the warning signs of fake online relationships designed to steal money.

-- Government Impersonation Scams – $12 million lost.
-Know what real Texas agencies will never do.
+- Government Impersonation Scams in Texas — Know what real government agencies will never ask you to do.

-- How to Report Scams in Texas – Step-by-step guide with Spanish-language resources.
+- How to Report Scams in Texas — Step-by-step guide to reporting fraud and starting recovery.

 Share Your Story